Fitsos17/Nicks-virtual-aws-bar/README.md

 4. SQS queue for creating orders and give them to the barmen
 5. Eventbridge for payments (if implemented)
 6. Additional AI stuff (such as bedrock and lex for a small chatbot that could be used as a waiter)

+## Any suggestions?

+If you watched this project and you want to make a suggestion, fell free to make an issue.
+Else, if you want to fork it and make any changes, make sure you check these first:

+1. routesAndMethods.json
+   - Here you add in a json format the route and the methods you want to add. `{ "route": 'name', "methods": [ ...methods ] }`
+   - The value of the "route" key MUST be the name of the new route you want to create without the "/" in front of it.
+   - The value of the "methods" key MUST be an array of methods (in capital words) even if there is only one method.
+2. functions folder
+   - Here you add all of the lambda function code.
+   - Every new function must have the name of the route that supports (ex. catalog.js would be a function for the /catalog route) and must start with `exports.handler = async(event) => {return {...}}`
+3. lambda-functions.js
+   - Add to the constructor the following code below the " //IMPLEMENT " comment: `this.{name}Function = this.#createLambdaFunction("{name}");` where {name} you put the name of the new route